obsidiansystems/obelisk/README.md

 ### Running over HTTPS

-To run your app locally over https, update the protocol in `config/common/route` to `https`, and then use `ob run` as normal.
+To run your app locally over HTTPS, update the protocol in `config/common/route` to `https`, and then use `ob run` as normal.

-Since Obelisk generates a self-signed certificate for running https, the browser will issue a warning about using an invalid certificate.
+Since Obelisk generates a self-signed certificate for running HTTPS, the browser will issue a warning about using an invalid certificate.
 On Chrome, you can go to `chrome://flags/#allow-insecure-localhost` to enable invalid certificates for localhost.

 ## Deploying